Truckers can save a lot of money on needed items during sales tax holidays.

 We don't normally recommend shopping for clothing at truck stops because the prices tend to be higher (at least in our experience).
 However, we have found some good buys at truck stops.

-For example, the shirts we are wearing in the photo at right we bought at a truck stop on sale.
+For example, we bought the shirts we are wearing in this photo at a truck stop on sale.

 No defects.
 Perfection condition.